lordmulder/mhash-384/README.md

 	void mhash_384_initialize(mhash_384_t *const ctx);

-This function is used to initialize (or to reset) the hash computation, i.e. it will set up the initial hash computation state.
+This function is used to initialize the hash computation, i.e. it will set up the initial hash computation state.
 The application is required to call this function *once* for each hash computation.
-The function has to be called **before** any input data is processed!
+The function has to be called ***before*** any input data is processed!
+The application may also call this function again in oder to *reset* the hash computation state.

 *Parameters:*

 * `mhash_384_t *ctx`
   Pointer to the hash computation state of type `mhash_384_t` that will be initialized (reset) by this operation.
+The application must allocate the memory holding the variable of type `mhash_384_t`.
 The previous state will be lost!

 ### mhash_384_update()

 	void mhash_384_update(mhash_384_t *const ctx, const uint8_t *const input, const size_t len);

 This function is used to process the next **N** bytes (octets) of input data.
 It will update the hash computation state accordingly.
-The application needs to call this function repeatedly, on the *same* state variable (`mhash_384_t`), until all input data has been processed.
+The application needs to call this function repeatedly, with *same* context (`mhash_384_t`), until all input has been processed.

 *Parameters:*